joshuakalla/talks_and_advice/advice/Thinking about running an experiment.md

 - What will your sample be?
 How do you plan on recruiting them for treatment delivery and outcome measurement?
 - Do you have funding for this plan?
 If not, have you identified sources of funding?
 - Have you done a power calculation for planning your sample size and budget?
 How do you justify your assumptions?
+- I expect you to file a pre-analysis plan *with code*.
+Is there any reason why this won't be possible?
 - Ethics
     - Is your research consistent with APSA's [Principles and Guidance for Human Subjects Research](https://www.apsanet.org/Portals/54/diversity%20and%20inclusion%20prgms/Ethics/Final_Principles%20with%20Guidance%20with%20intro.pdf?ver=2020-04-20-211740-153) and all IRB requirements?
 Are there potential edge-cases that we should discuss?
     - Is the intervention in the proposed experiment aligned or at odds with your personal politics and values (whatever those may be)?
 Is this a concern you want to discuss?